-- our current and future capital requirements and our ability to satisfy our capital needs through financing transactions or otherwise; - our product launches and market penetration plans; - the execution of agreements with various providers for our solution; - our ability to maintain our relationships with key partners, including Sanofi U.S. Services Inc. ("Sanofi"); - our ability to complete required clinical trials of our product and obtain clearance or approval from the United States Food and Drug Administration (the "FDA"), or other regulatory agencies in different jurisdictions; - our ability to maintain or protect the validity of our U.S. and other patents and other intellectual property; - our ability to retain key executive members; - our ability to internally develop new inventions and intellectual property; - interpretations of current laws and the passages of future laws; and - acceptance of our business model by investors.
+- our current and future capital requirements and our ability to satisfy our capital needs through financing transactions or otherwise; - our product launches and market penetration plans; - the execution of agreements with various providers for our solution; - our ability to maintain our relationships with key partners, including Sanofi U.S. Services Inc. ("Sanofi"); - our ability to complete required clinical trials of our product and obtain clearance or approval from the United States Food and Drug Administration (the "FDA"), or other regulatory agencies in different jurisdictions; - our ability to maintain or protect the validity of our U.S. and other patents and other intellectual property; - our ability to retain key executive members; - our ability to internally develop new inventions and intellectual property; - that our financial position raises substantial doubt about our ability to continue as a going concern; - interpretations of current laws and the passages of future laws; and - acceptance of our business model by investors.